kaichi1342/ChallengePromptMaker/README.md

 ## License

-### *Compact Brush Toggler* is released under the GNU General Public License (version 3 or any later version).
+### *Challenge Prompt Maker* is released under the GNU General Public License (version 3 or any later version).

-*Compact Brush Toggler* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+*Challenge Prompt Maker* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-*Compact Brush Toggler* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*Challenge Prompt Maker* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.